PERU TRAVEL TIPS - HOW TO TRAVEL AROUND PERU?

 60- Peru is famous for a lot of different, really nice and relatively cheap handicrafts.
 Keep in mind that buying handicrafts support traditional skills and helps many families to gain their modest income.
 Look for:

-* Pullovers, and a lot of other woolen products in all the Sierra (South American Camelids).
-Puno is maybe the cheapest place.
+* Pullovers, and a lot of other woolen products in all the Sierra (

-* Wall carpets (tejidos)
+* Wall carpets (

 * Carvings on stone, wood and dried pumpkins